clusterfudge/heare-developer/README.md

    > Can you explain how to use list comprehensions in Python?
    ```

-2. Add a file to the sandbox:
+2. Use a built-in tool (example may vary based on available tools):
    ```
    > !add myfile.py
    ```

-3. Read a file's content:
+3. Request file content:
    ```
    > Can you show me the contents of myfile.py?
    ```

-4. Execute a bash command:
+4. Execute a bash command (if available):
    ```
    > !exec ls -l
    ```

-5. Modify file permissions:
+5. Enter multi-line input:
    ```
-   > !chmod +w myfile.py
+   > {
+   Here's my multi-line
+   input for the AI
+   assistant to process.
+   }
    ```

 ## Contributing